-This is the first of two anaerobic systems (without oxygen) and is employed when doing very short bursts of exercise up to about 10 seconds such as running a 100 meters, weight training or running up a flight of stairs.
-There is an amount of ATP and creatine phosphate stored in the muscle and it is this that provides the body with that instant muscular power hence the interest in creatine supplements.
-If the activity lasts longer than 10 second another energy system will kick in.
+This is the first of two anaerobic systems (without oxygen) and is employed when doing very short bursts of exercise up to about 10 seconds, such as running a 100 meters, weight training or running up a flight of stairs.
+There is a limited amount of ATP and creatine phosphate stored in the muscle and it is this that provides the body with that instant muscular power, hence the interest in creatine supplements.
+If the activity lasts longer than 10 seconds, another energy system will kick in.

 2) Anaerobic System (also called glycolysis)

-In sports that have long pauses between the activity such as volleyball and racket sports the muscle soon begins to generate energy from a second anaerobic mechanism.
+In sports that have long pauses between the activity, such as volleyball and racket sports, the muscle soon begins to generate energy from a second anaerobic mechanism.
 Sugar (glucose) is partially broken down in the muscle and to a lesser extent in the blood and elsewhere in the body into a molecule called pyruvate.
-This provides energy with only half the power of the speed system but lasts longer.
-Its duration is limited by the chemical by products of the sugar breakdown, lactic acid, which accumulates to high levels after about one to two minutes of strenuous play, gradually sapping all the strength out of you.
+This provides energy with only half the power of the speed system, but lasts longer.
+Its duration is limited by the chemical by-products of the sugar breakdown, lactic acid, which accumulates to high levels after about one to two minutes of strenuous play, gradually sapping all the strength out of you.
 Recovery from such exercises is quite slow.
-After about 15 minutes rest only half of the lactic acid is flushed away and it can take over an hour to get rid of the majority of the by-product.
-However you can increase the recovery time by carrying on doing moderate exercise after a strenuous exertion such as doing a victory lap or jogging back up the playing field.
+After about 15 minutes rest, only half of the lactic acid is flushed away and it can take over an hour to get rid of the majority of the by-product.
+However, you can improve the recovery time by carrying on doing moderate exercise after a strenuous exertion such as doing a victory lap or jogging back up the playing field.
 This system is the mainstay of most sports so it is important that you train to handle this lactic acid build up.
-By doing something like interval training you can build the muscles ability to break down the sugar and enhance their tolerance of the chemical by-product.
+By doing something like interval training you can build the muscles' ability to break down the sugar and enhance their tolerance of the chemical by-product.

 3) Aerobic System (with oxygen)

-The length and intensity of your workout will effect the goals you have set yourself.
-If weight loss is your goal then consider the following.
-Aerobic exercise is thought to be the best way to burn fat.
+The length and intensity of your workout will affect the goals you have set yourself.
+If weight loss is your goal then consider the following: Aerobic exercise is thought to be the best way to burn fat.
 Now this is true to a degree but there is another side to the story.
-Low intensity workouts use about 55% fat, 40% carbohydrates and 5% proteins as the fuel sources, however that doesn’t mean you are burning lots of calories.
-To burn lots of calories at that intensity you have to workout for a long time.
-Higher intensity workouts may use carbohydrates as the primary fuel (70-95%) but a high intensity workout also burns fat and more calories.
-So its the total number of calories burned not the fuel source that is important.
-High intensity workouts will mean you will reach your goal quicker but before you go mad on your treadmill there is a caveat.
-The reason that the long low intensity workouts have been touted as the way to loose weight is because most overweight people are in poor physical condition and just not capable of performing a high intensity workout.
-If they did try this route they would probably finish up being sick and full of pain and never try exercise again.
+Low intensity workouts use about 55% fat, 40% carbohydrates and 5% proteins as the fuel sources, however, that doesn’t mean you are burning lots of calories.
+To burn lots of calories at that intensity you have to work out for a long time.
+Higher intensity workouts may use carbohydrates as the primary fuel (70-95%) but a high intensity workout also burns fat and significantly more calories.
+So it's the total number of calories burned, not the fuel source, that is important.
+High intensity workouts will mean you will reach your goal quicker, but before you go mad on your treadmill, there's a caveat; the reason that the long low intensity workouts have been touted as the way to lose weight is because most overweight people are in poor physical condition and are just not capable of performing a high intensity workout.
+If they did try this route they would probably finish up being sick and full of pain and never try to exercise again.
 This is self defeating, so the long slow method is common sense as fat is still being burned, calories are still being used up but more importantly the participant feels comfortable and will want to do it again.

 One way you can determine which energy system is engaged is by monitoring your heart.
-Your heart is the perfect indicator to how hard you are working.
-You will be able to see by the number of heart beats the transition from anaerobic exercise to aerobic and if the workout is intense enough back into anaerobic.
-The transition point will differ from person to person and if you start to flag during a race you may have pushed yourself into an anaerobic mode and by looking at your heart rate you will be able to adjust your intensity to get you back into the more efficient aerobic zone.
+Your heart is the perfect indicator as to how hard you are working.
+You will be able to see by the number of heart beats the transition from anaerobic exercise to aerobic and, if the workout is intense enough, back into anaerobic.
+The transition point will differ from person to person and if you start to flag during a race, you may have pushed yourself into an anaerobic mode, and by looking at your heart rate you will be able to adjust your intensity to get back into the more efficient aerobic zone.

 Now to mention resistance or weight training.
-Although few calories are burned during a weight lifting session the fact you are developing muscle is a bonus.
+Although fewer calories are burned during a weight lifting session, the fact you are developing muscle is a bonus.
 Lean muscle burns calories more efficiently than fat, even at rest, and it also has positive effects on elements such as cholesterol, glucose metabolism, and bone density.